Figuring out a decent pricing structure for your photography business is one of the biggest challenges facing new professional photographers.

 Now we've been through a general overview of pricing, let's have a look at the different ways you can charge your customers, as well as the costs your business might have.

 Your most significant cost isn't camera gear, software or a fancy studio for you to do all your work in.
 The biggest cost you'll face is your time.
-How existential, right?
+Deep, right?

 While you might find it fun to pursue your passion for photography, you're still running a small business.
 Not only are you a photographer, a marketer, accountant, salesperson and customer service representative.